microsoft/AdaptiveCards/source/dotnet/Library/AdaptiveCards/docs/AdaptiveCards.md

 ##### Summary

 This is necessary for XML serialization.
 You should use the [Url](#F-Url 'Url') property directly.

+<a name='T-AdaptiveCards-AdaptiveRefresh'></a>
+## AdaptiveRefresh `type`

+##### Namespace

+AdaptiveCards

+<a name='P-AdaptiveCards-AdaptiveRefresh-Action'></a>
+### Action `property`

+##### Summary

+The action to be executed to refresh the card.
+   Clients can run this refresh action automatically or can provide an affordance for users to trigger it manually.

+<a name='P-AdaptiveCards-AdaptiveRefresh-UserIds'></a>
+### UserIds `property`

+##### Summary

+A list of user Ids informing the client for which users should the refresh action should be run automatically.
+    Some clients will not run the refresh action automatically unless this property is specified.
+    Some clients may ignore this property and always run the refresh action automatically.

 <a name='T-AdaptiveCards-Rendering-AdaptiveRenderException'></a>
 ## AdaptiveRenderException `type`